Kelham Baptist Church started

 was later torn down.
 Kelham Kabin will sleep about 60 and has smoke

 a luxury), and emergency exits.
 The cabin and its furnishings are

-constantly being evaluated and upgraded as needs require and funds are available.
+constantly being evaluated and upgraded as needs require.

 picture below is of Kelham's campers in 1954.